Zheyang1/Zheyang1.github.io/index.md

 ## News
+- **2024.06.05** Work as assessment chair of 2024 10th International Conference on Power Electronics Systems and Applications.
 - **2024.06.04** A paper comes into the popular paper of IEEE Transactions on industrail electronics.
 - **2024.02.22** One first-author paper is acceped by <strong>IEEE Transactions on industrail informatics</strong>.
 - **2024.02.13** MSCA fellowship is successful!